 - Think of ways for your family to do something tangible, such as to make a donation, or simply go out of your way to counter the bad with “random acts of kindness.”

 - It’s okay to acknowledge the truth when children become aware that people have died or are suffering.
 Don’t offer excessive detail.
 Instead, focus on efforts by first responders and good Samaritans.

-The words of Fred Rogers, of Mr. Rogers’ Neighborhood, are timeless and golden:
+The words of Fred Rogers, of Mr. Rogers’ Neighborhood, are timeless:

 “For me, as for all children, the world could have come to seem a scary place to live.
 But I felt secure with my parents, and they let me know that we were safely together whenever I showed concern about accounts of alarming events in the world.
 And there was something my mother used to say: ‘Always look for the helpers,’ she’d tell me.
 ‘There’s always someone who is trying to help.’
 I did, and I came to see that the world is full of doctors and nurses, police and firemen, volunteers, neighbors and friends who are ready to jump in to help when things go wrong.”